microsoft/SQL-Migration-AzureSQL-PoC/migration/README.md

 Now, it's time to perform a online migration of the Adventureworks2019 database from SQL Server on Azure VM to an Azure SQL Managed Instance by using Microsoft Azure CLI.

-1. Run the following to login from your client using your default web browser

-    `az login`

-    If you have more than one subscription, you can select a particular subscription.

-    `az account set --subscription <subscription-id>`

-    The [Azure SQL migration extension for Azure Data Studio](https://learn.microsoft.com/en-us/sql/azure-data-studio/extensions/azure-sql-migration-extension?view=sql-server-ver16) enables you to assess, get Azure recommendations and migrate your SQL Server databases to Azure.

-    In addition, the Azure CLI command [az datamigration](https://learn.microsoft.com/en-us/cli/azure/datamigration?view=azure-cli-latest) can be used to manage data migration at scale.

-2. In the Azure Portal, find the resource group you just created and navigate to the Azure SQL VM.
+1. In the Azure Portal, find the resource group you just created and navigate to the Azure SQL VM.
-3. In the overview page, copy the Public IP Address
+2. In the overview page, copy the Public IP Address
     ![sqlvm-ip](../media/sqlvm-ip.png)

     > [!CAUTION]
     > Now you have to connect to the Jumpbox VM.
     > Use the credentials provided on the deploy page.

-4. Backup database
+3. Backup database

     Backup must be taken before starting the migration:
     - [Create SAS tokens for your storage containers](https://learn.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers)